citizenpay/js-sdk/README.md

 <div align="center">
-    <h1>CitizenPay JavaScript SDK</h1>
+    <h1>Citizen Pay JavaScript SDK</h1>
-    <p>Official SDK for integrating with <a href="https://citizenpay.xyz">CitizenPay</a></p>
+    <p>Official SDK for integrating with <a href="https://citizenpay.xyz">Citizen Pay</a></p>
 </div>

-An easy-to-use JavaScript SDK for creating and managing orders through the [CitizenPay](https://citizenpay.xyz) API.
+An easy-to-use JavaScript SDK for creating and managing orders through the [Citizen Pay](https://citizenpay.xyz) API.
 This SDK provides TypeScript support and seamless integration for order management functionality.

 # Introduction

-Welcome to the official JavaScript SDK for [CitizenPay](https://citizenpay.xyz).
-CitizenPay is a decentralized payment platform that enables merchants and developers to accept cryptocurrency payments through a simple, secure, and user-friendly interface.
+Welcome to the official JavaScript SDK for [Citizen Pay](https://citizenpay.xyz).
+Citizen Pay is a decentralized payment platform that enables merchants and developers to accept cryptocurrency payments through a simple, secure, and user-friendly interface.

 This SDK provides:

-- **Order Management**: Create and manage orders through the CitizenPay API
+- **Order Management**: Create and manage orders through the Citizen Pay API
 - **TypeScript Support**: Full type definitions for better development experience
 - **Framework Agnostic**: Works with any JavaScript/TypeScript application